 ERC grant applications can only be submitted in response to a 'call for proposals' and only via the Electronic Submission Service.
-Calls announced in the ERC Work Programme 2022 and in the Official Journal of the European Union are published on the ERC website and the F & T Portal.
+Calls announced in the ERC Work Programme 2023 are published on the ERC website and the F & T Portal.